wp-plugins/fb-comments-importer/readme.txt

 2. FB Comments Importer PRO

 == Changelog ==

+= 1.7.9 2015-06-08 =
+* NEW FEATURE: option to disable images inside imported comments

 = 1.7.8 2015-05-30 =
 * There was a problem with importing comments with emoji emoticons, it is fixed in this version